Our 100th Season – 2019-2020

 ‘Mighty Atoms‘ by Amanda Whittington, 8-12 October 2019

-The first play of our 100th season will be Mighty Atoms, by Amanda Whittington (Ladies’ Day, Ladies Down Under, Be My Baby).
+The first play of our 100th season was Mighty Atoms, by Amanda Whittington (Ladies’ Day, Ladies Down Under, Be My Baby).

 Back on the Hull estate where she grew up, Taylor Flint is drawn into running a boxercise class.
 They meet at The Six Bells pub, which landlady Nora runs as her own community hub.
 And for the local women, boxercise soon becomes more than a way to lose weight and have a laugh.